An App Promotion Checklist for Small Businesses

 Some sites only prefer paid listings so make sure to ask for their respective success rates before sealing the deal.

-Here are some free review sites for Android and iOS apps.
+Here are some free review sites for Android apps.

 [thrive_lead_lock id=’15037′]Hidden Content[/thrive_lead_lock]